NathanaelA/fluentreports/README.md

     };
 ```

-Basically it is the same functions as the prior version but we are changing the X and Y coordinates for column 2 & 3 to make them end up on the same line just in a different column.
+Basically it is the same functions as the prior version, but we are changing the X and Y coordinates for column 2 & 3 to make them end up on the same line just in a different column.
 So the finished report looks this.
 example\demo6.js contains this report in its three different iterations.

 ---